jondueck/jondueck.ca/journal/2024-10-31-october-hyperlinks.md

 tags: hyperlinks
 ---

-A handful of links I came across in October:

 ## Visit

 - A hanful of former Pitchfork writers started a new, independant music publication: [Hearing Things](https://www.hearingthings.co).
 F[Their profile of a “Spotify vandalist”](https://www.hearingthings.co/confessions-of-a-spotify-vandal/) feels more like [Reply All](https://gimletmedia.com/shows/reply-all/o2h8bx) than Pitchfork.